markNZed/TaskFlow/README.md

 ![T@skFlow Diagram](Task.drawio.svg)  *<small>[editable](https://app.diagrams.net/)</small>

-T@skFlow provides a flexible infrastructure for human-computer interaction.
 The functionality of Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.

 # Motivation